ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The 'sign_info' parameter of the 2.01 (Created) response is a CBOR array of one or more elements.
 The number of elements is at most the number of groups that the client has been authorized to join.
 Each element contains information about signing parameters and keys for one or more group or topic, and is formatted as follows.

-* The first element 'id' is a group name or an array of group names for the group(s) for which this information applies.
-Below, each specified group name is referred to as 'gname'.
+* The first element 'id' is a group name or an array of group names, associated to groups for which the next four elements apply.
+In the following, each specified group name is referred to as 'gname'.

-* The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value Null, and indicates the signature algorithm used in the group(s) identified by (the set of) 'gname'.
+* The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value Null, and indicates the signature algorithm used in the groups identified by the 'gname' values.
 It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.

-* The third element 'sign_parameters' is a CBOR array indicating the parameters of the signature algorithm used in the group(s) identified by (the set of) 'gname'.
+* The third element 'sign_parameters' is a CBOR array indicating the parameters of the signature algorithm used in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ4).

-* The fourth element 'sign_key_parameters' is a CBOR array indicating the parameters of the key used with the signature algorithm, in the group(s) identified by (the set of) 'gname'.
+* The fourth element 'sign_key_parameters' is a CBOR array indicating the parameters of the key used with the signature algorithm, in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ5).

-* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the encoding of public keys used in the group(s) identified by (the set of) 'gname', or has value Null indicating that the KDC does not act as repository of public keys for group members.
+* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the encoding of public keys used in the groups identified by the 'gname' values, or has value Null indicating that the KDC does not act as repository of public keys for group members.
 Its acceptable values are taken from the "CWT Confirmation Method" Registry defined in {{RFC8747}}.
 It is REQUIRED of the application profiles to define specific values to use for this parameter (REQ6).

 The CDDL notation {{RFC8610}} of the 'sign_info' parameter formatted as in the response is given below.